ampproject/amphtml/extensions/amp-analytics/linker-id-forwarding.md

 `https://www.foo.example.com/bar` | no | not the same hostname
 `https://www.google.com` | no | different domain

-Remember that this is just the default behavior if no `destinationDomains` array is specified.
+Note that this is the default behavior when the `destinationDomains` array is not specified.
 You may always add additional domains to match in this array.

 #### Configuration Inheritance
-As outlined above some items in the configuration objects will have default values.
-Additionally, you may override these values at the `amp-analytics` element level to suit your use case.
-Then values will then be merged where the more specific configuration will take precedence over their parents.
+Some items in the configuration objects have default values.
+However, you may override these values at the `amp-analytics` element level to suit your use case.
+The values will be merged and the more specific configuration will take precedence over their parents.
 Keep in mind these defaults are set only for the `linkers` object in which they are defined.
 If you have multiple `amp-analytics` elements on your page you will need to set the configuration for each top level linkers object you wish to enable.

 Example:
 ```javascript